Sheffield Cathedral: Access

-Sheffield Cathedral has its own stop on the Sheffield Supertram network called Cathedral.
+Sheffield Cathedral has its own stop on the South Yorkshire Supertram network called Cathedral.
 Located in front of the cathedral at the edge of the churchyard, it is one of three city centre tram stops served by all four lines, and as such can be accessed from any other stop on the network.
 The tram stop was opened on 17 February 1995.
 Tram-train services between Cathedral and Rotherham Parkgate commenced on 25 October 2018.